China says radiation levels are normal around Taishan nuclear power plant after reported leak - KTVZ

 “China attaches great importance to nuclear safety and has established a nuclear safety supervision system that is in line with international standards and national conditions,” he said.
 “China’s nuclear power plants as of now have maintained a good operating record.
 There have been no incidents affecting the environment and public health.”

+“The increase in the level of radioactivity in the primary circuit is completely different from a radiological leakage accident,” as the “physical barriers are safe,” it said, adding the level “is still within the range of allowable stable operation,” and the “operational safety of the nuclear power plant is guaranteed.”

+The agency said only five of the reactor’s more than 60,000 fuel rods have been affected, reiterating there is no risk of “radiation leaking to the environment.”
-In a statement on its website Sunday, the plant’s owners also maintained that environmental readings for both the facility and its surrounding areas were “normal.”

-The two nuclear reactors in Taishan are both operational, the statement said, adding that Unit 2 had recently completed an “overhaul” and “successfully connected to the grid on June 10, 2021.”
+Previously, the plant’s owners have maintained that environmental readings for both the facility and its surrounding areas were “normal.”
+In a statement Sunday, they said the two nuclear reactors in Taishan are both operational, adding that Unit 2 had recently completed an “overhaul” and “successfully connected to the grid on June 10, 2021.”
 It did not define why or how the plant was overhauled.

 EDF holds a 30% stake in the power plant’s owner and operator, TNPJVC — a joint venture with state-owned China General Nuclear Power Group.